rogerkt2/rogerkt2.github.io/essays/for-the-love-of-AI.md

   8. Asking or answering a smart-question

+In the class Discord, people would submit smart-questions in a chat.
+I have to admit that when I see a question that was sent to the chat, I do not bother reading it.
+My mindset was that someone else could answer it or they would find the answer in time.
+I should stop this horrible mindset.
+I am currently working on a team project and that mindset that I had is unacceptable.
+I did not bother asking a question as well so no AI was used for this scenario.

   9. Coding example e.g. “give an example of using Underscore .pluck”

+When using AI, I like to give it background information on what I am working on.
+For example, I wanted to create a leveling system for my final project.
+I would tell the AI what I want to do and some code of the project that correlates to what I am doing.
+In this case, I would give the AI the code that shows the user's profile.
+I would then ask AI how I could add a system where that calculates the user's level and displays it on their profile.
+Additionally, I would ask the AI for an opinion on whether I should create the function on the same file or a separate one. *I ended up doing it on a separate file*

   10. Explaining code